Share

 Reviewing Your Budget and Cutting Expenses

-- Explore Side Hustles: Consider part-time work or freelancing to supplement your income.
-Any additional income will greatly help you make the windfall of not having a financial cushion and hopefully allow you to get back that previous position.
+Explore Side Hustles: Consider part-time work or freelancing to supplement your income.
+The economy is shifting more and more towards a flexible freelance economy.
+In the United States, over 6 million Americans over the age of 55 currently have supplemental income via a gig job.
+Any additional income will greatly help you make up the windfall of not having a financial cushion and hopefully allow you to get back that previous position.
+This is why many Americans have picked up extra part time work.

 Managing Debt and Seeking Relief

-- Contact Creditors: Reach out to credit card companies, loan providers, and mortgage lenders to discuss hardship programs, deferments, or forbearances.
+Contact Creditors: Reach out to credit card companies, loan providers, and mortgage lenders to discuss hardship programs, deferments, or forbearances.
 It's possible some might lower your interest rates or have some other ways to help.
+You don’t know what you don’t know.
+Never be afraid to ask for help, even from unlikely sources.

 Tapping into Savings and Investments

-- Consider Retirement Accounts: If absolutely necessary, explore withdrawing funds from retirement accounts like 401(k)s or IRAs.
-However, be aware of potential tax implications and penalties for doing so.
+Consider Retirement Accounts: Unless absolutely necessary, explore withdrawing funds from retirement accounts like 401(k)s or IRAs.
+You should always be aware of the potential tax implications and penalties for doing so and leave this option as one of your last resorts.
+Getting taxed and penalized at the same time isn’t ideal, but if you a resorting to this, your current situation isn’t ideal either.

-- Cash Out Life Insurance: If you have a cash value life insurance policy, consider withdrawing a portion of the cash value.
-Again, these types of options are usually not recommend until absolutely necessary!
+Cash Out Life Insurance: If you have equitable cash in your life insurance policy, consider withdrawing a portion of that cash against the policy.
+Again, these types of options are usually a last resort attempt to keep your financial situation afloat.
+Withdrawing from a life insurance policy isn’t something people typically want to do, it’s something they have to do.

-- Food Budgeting: Create a meal plan and shop for groceries strategically to save money on food related expenses.
-The biggest opportunity here will usually be on eating out/ordering in.
-However, you can definitely look to spend less at grocery stores as well.
+Food Budgeting: Another great way to manage your finances is by creating a meal plan so you can strategically shop for groceries to save money on food related expenses.
+The biggest and easiest opportunity here will be cutting down on eating out/ordering in.
+However, you can definitely look to spend less at grocery stores as well and do some coupon clipping.
+This will also help you cut costs.

-- Seek Free or Low-Cost Resources: Explore community resources, libraries, and online platforms for free or affordable options for entertainment, education, and support.
-Sometimes the best things in life are free!
+Seek Free or Low-Cost Resources: There are so many hidden free and low-cost resources available to the public, we usually know nothing about.
+Knowledge is power with many of these resources; you just need to be in the know!
+So, always try to explore community resources, libraries, and online platforms for free or affordable options for entertainment, education, and support.
+Sometimes the best things in life really are free!

-- Leverage Your Network: Reach out to friends, family, or professional networks for potential job opportunities, financial advice, or assistance.
-It can be tough to ask of others, but you should reach out to your network and see how "you can best help yourself" via your network of family and friends.
+Leverage Your Network: Reach out to friends, family, or professional networks for potential job opportunities, financial advice, or assistance.
+It can be really tough to ask favors from others, especially in times of financial hardship but you don’t have to ask others for a handout.
+Sometimes simple words of advice or a different job opportunity can be the slingshot that sets you on a completely different trajectory.
+So always try to reach out to your network and see how "you can best help yourself" via your network of family and friends.

-Remember, financial hardship can be overwhelming, but with careful planning and proactive measures, you can navigate these challenges and regain financial stability.
-By understanding your financial situation, implementing cost-cutting strategies, and seeking appropriate assistance, you can emerge from this difficult period stronger and more resilient.
+Financial hardship can be an overwhelming thing to handle.
+However, with careful planning and proactive measures, you can navigate these challenges and regain financial stability in the long term.
+By more completely understanding your financial situation, implementing cost-cutting strategies, and seeking appropriate assistance, you can emerge from this difficult period stronger and more resilient than ever.